 This paper systematically studies the sparse action problem in RL.
 First, we define RL problems with sparse actions by introducing the Sparse-Action Markov Decision Process (SA-MDP).
-Compared to the standard Markov Decision Process, the SA-MDP takes into account the restriction on action execution number, i.e., in SA-MDP, some actions in the action space could only be executed for a limited number of times in every episode.
-In addition, we propose policy optimization algorithm by using the sparsity of tasks.
-Our method, Action Sparsity REgularization (\methodname), considers the action sparsity from two perspectives: (1) evaluating action sparsity by constraining action sampling during the exploration phase and (2) regularizing the policy learning using evaluated sparsity information during the training phase.
-Explicitly speaking, \methodname~selects one action when exploring the environment and constrains its sampling for a number of episodes.
+Compared to the standard Markov Decision Process, the SA-MDP considers the restriction on action execution number, i.e., in SA-MDP, some actions in the action space could only be executed for a limited number of times in every episode.
+In addition, we propose a policy optimization algorithm, Action Sparsity REgularization, \methodname.
+The motivation behind \methodname~is to explore each action with distinct preferences, which are measured by the action sparsity. \methodname~considers the action sparsity from two perspectives: (1) evaluating action sparsity by constraining action sampling during the exploration phase and (2) regularizing the policy learning using evaluated sparsity information during the training phase.
+To be more specific, \methodname~selects one action when exploring the environment and constrains its sampling for several episodes.
 Action sparsity is evaluated based on the agent's performance when this action is constrained sampling.
 When training policy, \methodname~regularizes the policy learning with evaluated action sparsity, represented by action distribution.
 We derive a regularized Bellman operator and prove its monotonicity and contractility.
-By repeatedly applying the Bellman operator, the algorithm finally converges to obtaining the regularized optimal value function.
+The algorithm finally converges to obtaining the regularized optimal value function by repeatedly applying the Bellman operator.